clara-verret/problem_inverse/README.md

 The file inverse_problem.py compute the inverse problem in the case of discretized or continuous CLD.

-The file mesh.py studies the case of polyhedrons
+The file mesh.py studies the case of polyhedrons test_recovery() : try the recovery of tetra/cube proportions given a mix CLD

 The file procrustes_distance.py present an elementary example of calculation of the Full Procrustes Distance.
 Note that the result depends on the order of the landmarks (here, two consecutive points correspond to an edge).